Snothy/trovobot/README.md

-# trovobot - A simple library for creating Trovo chat bots
+# A simple library for creating Trovo chat bots

 ## About
 This library is a simple wrapper around Trovo's API, designed to make building chat bots for Trovo easier. <br />
 I have been in talks with administrators at Trovo regarding making improvements to their API.
 For more on this, scroll to the bottom.

-For an example usage of this library, check out: https://github.com/Snothy/trovobot_template.
+For an example usage of this library, check out: https://github.com/Snothy/trovobot-template.

 ## Requirements
 Node.js and npm. <br />